csswizardry/csswizardry.github.com/_posts/2023-09-28-the-ultimate-lqip-lcp-technique.md

 </figure>

 This is visually unacceptable as an LCP candidate, even though it ticks every box in the spec.
-My advice here—and it’s very subjective—is that you shouldn’t accept an LQIP–LCP that you wouldn’t be happy for a user to look at for any period of time.
+My advice here — and it’s very subjective — is that you shouldn’t accept an LQIP–LCP that you wouldn’t be happy for a user to look at for any period of time.